How to Stop Drinking Alcohol

 Alcohol Consumption Statistics in the U.S.

-In general, Americans and alcohol are no strangers to one another, and our already-high-on-average consumption in the U.S. is only on the rise in recent years.
+In general, Americans and alcohol are no strangers to one another, and our already high average consumption in the U.S. has only been on the rise in recent years.

 In 2020, the research showed the average American downed around nine drinks per week, or 2.3 gallons a year.
-This comes at a cost of an estimated 95,000 people dying annually due to alcohol related deaths, making it the third leading cause of preventable deaths in this country.
+This comes at the cost of an estimated 95,000 people dying annually due to alcohol-related deaths, making it the third leading cause of preventable deaths in this country.
 These death rates are on the rise in both men and women alike.

 So just what’s considered “healthy” or normal drinking?
 The jury’s still out if any significant health benefits to drinking exist (we have all heard that a nightly glass of red wine has health benefits, but the data is not so clear).